 Liane Brandon is an award winning independent filmmaker, photographer and University of Massachusetts/Amherst Professor Emerita.
 She was one of the first independent women filmmakers to emerge from the Women's Movement.
 She is a co-founder of New Day Films, the nationally known cooperative that pioneered in the distribution of feminist/social issue films and videos.

-Her photography credits include production stills for Unsolved Mysteries and the PBS series American Experience, Nova, and American Masters, as well as Unsolved Mysteries and many others.
+Her photography credits include production stills for the PBS series American Experience, Nova, and American Masters, as well as Unsolved Mysteries and many others.
 Her photos have been published in The New York Times, the Los Angeles Times, the Boston Globe, New York Daily News and many other publications.

 Her classic films include "Anything You Want To Be", "Betty Tells Her Story", "Once Upon A Choice", and "How To Prevent A Nuclear War".
 They have won numerous awards and have been featured on HBO, TLC, USA Cable and Cinemax.
 They have twice received Blue Ribbons at the American Film Festival, and have been featured at the Museum of Modern Art, the Boston Museum of Fine Arts, the Chicago Art Institute, the Whitney Museum of American Art and other venues.
-"Betty Tells Her Story" was nominated for inclusion in the National Film Registry and "Anything You Want To Be" was recently featured at the Tribeca Film Festival.
+"Betty Tells Her Story" was nominated for inclusion in the National Film Registry and "Anything You Want To Be" was featured at the Tribeca Film Festival.

 Film website: https://www.newday.com/filmmaker/42